leonine90/Resumix/README.md

 - Open the sidebar and expand the **Data Management** section.
 - Click **Import from JSON** to open the import modal.
 - Paste your JSON data into the text area provided.
 - Click **Import Data**.
-Your resume will update with the imported data, merging with the current structure.
+Your resume will update with the imported data, merging with Resumix's current structure.

 ## Sidebar Controls